puppetlabs/bolt/documentation/applying_manifest_blocks.md

 ## Using Hiera data in a manifest block

-Use [Hiera](https://puppet.com/docs/puppet/latest/hiera_intro.html) to separate configuration from context-specific data, where context may be fact-based or the name of a target.
+Use [Hiera](https://puppet.com/docs/puppet/latest/hiera_intro.html) to separate configuration from context-specific data, where context might be fact-based or the name of a target.

 > **Note:** Only Hiera version 5 is supported in Bolt.